 The sitcom’s logo uses a custom set of glyphs that look drawn.
 They are all uppercase, but the initial “F” and “H” are additionally enlarged.
 Inspired by this design, John Manjiro created a similar font named Full House.

-While the original version of the emblem contained a mustard-yellow inscription, in the later variant, the series name became white and was placed on a pale orange background.
+While the original version of the emblem featured a mustard-yellow inscription, the later variant set the series name in white against a pale orange background.
 In both cases, the letters have shadows: black in the first case and brown in the second.